easytarget/MQ-Pro-IO/README.md

 ![My Hardware](reference/waveshare_SX1268_LoRa_HAT/overview.jpg)

 ## MQ Pro GPIO
 Providing a full GPIO how-to is beyond the scope of this document, I use LGPIO in python to do this.

-But have also used direct pinctl control via the `/sys/class/gpio` tree.
+<TODO> create a seperate guide doc [GPIO-examples](GPIO-examples) showing my GPIO tests/use.

-For some basic GPIO use look at the following: https://worldbeyondlinux.be/posts/gpio-on-the-mango-pi/
+For some other basic GPIO use look at the following: https://worldbeyondlinux.be/posts/gpio-on-the-mango-pi/

 ## Allwinner D1 GPIO pins